Bayesian networks and cross-validation

 number of folds: 10

-Cross-validation is also commonly used in classification problems to compute the prediction error of a particular model.
+Cross-validation is also commonly used in classification problems to compute the predictive accuracy of a particular model or learning approach.
 We can do that with bn.cv() by specifying

 > xval